excilsploft/python-solidfireclient/README.md

-Python SDK and CLI for SolidFire Storage Clusters
+Python Lib and CLI for SolidFire Storage Clusters
 =================================================

 This is a Command-Line Client and Python Library for the SolidFire API.